codykala/ABCNN/README.md

 ```

 In order to train the model, you will need to have some pre-trained
 word embeddings (either word2vec or fasttext).
-You can use these commands
+If you're using a Linux machine,
-to download these publicly available word embeddings:
+you can use these commands to download these publicly available word embeddings:

 ## FastText Embeddings